tj/jog/Readme.md

 ## Example

   Log random data using the `FileStore` and tail the file for changes (typically in different processes).
+Jog will add the `.level` and `.msg` properties for you.

 ```js
 var jog = require('jog')